Marc Rzepczynski: Seattle Mariners (second stint)

-On July 30, 2018, Rzepczynski signed a minor league deal with the Seattle Mariners.
-He elected free agency on November 2, 2018.
+On July 30, 2018, Rzepczynski signed a minor league contract with the Seattle Mariners.
+In 12 games for the Triple–A Tacoma Rainiers, he struggled to a 9.64 ERA with 10 strikeouts across 9 1/3 innings.
+Rzepczynski elected free agency following the season on November 2.

 Arizona Diamondbacks

-On February 8, 2019, Rzepczynski signed a minor league deal with the Arizona Diamondbacks that included an invitation to spring training.
-He was released on May 31, but later re-signed to another minor league deal on June 24.
-He was released on August 25.
+On February 8, 2019, Rzepczynski signed a minor league contract with the Arizona Diamondbacks that included an invitation to spring training.
+He was released by Arizona on May 31, but later re-signed with the team on another minor league contract on June 24.
+In 45 total appearances for the Triple-A Reno Aces, Rzepczynski posted a 2-4 record and 5.04 ERA with 36 strikeouts across 44 2/3 innings pitched.
+He was released by the Diamondbacks organization on August 25.

 Toronto Blue Jays (second stint)

 On February 24, 2020, Rzepczynski signed a minor league contract with the Toronto Blue Jays.
 Rzepczynski did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He was released by Toronto on July 27.

 In May 2021, Rzepczynski was named to the roster of the United States national baseball team for the Americas Qualifying Event.